Contents

 Each carry generates through a full adder stage, which will then proceed to the next full adder via its input.
 The whole process advances until it reaches the final full adder.
 As a result, each carry output bit ripples to the next full adder stage.
 Overall, the most crucial operation involves adding each input bit sequence together, such as 4-bit adder, 8-bit adder, 16-bit adder, etc.

 Because of the logic circuitry’s propagation delays, the sum and carry-out bits remain invalid until the carry-in stage transpires.
 Propagation delays usually occur due to the amount of time passed between the input and the output.
-For example, when a NOT gate input sets to 0, the output will configure to 1, etc. Propagation delay defines how much time passed between the output setting to zero and input configuring to one.
+For example, when a NOT gate input is set to 0, the output will be configured to 1, etc. Propagation delay defines how much time passed between the output setting to zero and the input configuring to one.
 Also, the carry propagation delay defines how much time passed between receiving the carry-in signal and the carry-out signal implementation.

 Ripple Carry Adder Truth Table